China at the 2026 Winter Olympics

-China will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+China competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+China finished the 2026 Games with 15 medals, including 5 gold medals, 4 silver medals and 6 bronze medals, surpassing the results of the 2010 Games and setting a new record for the Chinese delegation in overseas Winter Olympics.
+The 15 medals also tied the medal record of the 2022 Games.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.